hydra3333/vpy_slideshow/README.md

 ### Portabe Installation (x64 only)

 It's portable.
-Stuff all goes into one folder tree you create first.
+Stuff all goes into one folder tree which you create first.
 To uninstall later, just delete the folder.

-Portable Python3 and Portable Vapoursynth (matching versions) and FFmpeg and MediaInfo etc etc etc need to be downloaded into the folder tree and a bunch of dependencies "portable installled" into there as well.
+Portable Python3 and Portable Vapoursynth (matching versions) and FFmpeg and MediaInfo etc need to be downloaded into the folder tree and a bunch of dependencies "portable installled" into there as well.

 #### 1. Create a fresh new directory

 Create a NEW EMPTY directory somewhere with a LOT of free disk space.
 Try not to use `C:`.
 Say, 5Gb free disk space per 100 incoming images/videos, which will be used for temporary working files.
 Later, once installed and configured, you may choose to re-configure to use a temporary folder on another disk.

 **For the purpose of examples below, let's assume you created a new folder called `D:\QN_Auto_Slideshow_Creator_for_Windows`**

-#### 2. Create a fresh install of portable Python and portable Vapoursynth and pip dependencies and VSREPO dependencues
+#### 2. Retrieve a fresh copy of the portable stuff

 Many people are wary of downloading exe files etc.   So am I.
 If you are as well, look in the file `Setup.bat` to see what needs downloading and unzipping and placed where;
 and what `portable pip` and `vsrepo` commands you could do yourself in a dos window when cd'd into the right directories.
 Good luck with trying to do it yourself, it's a bit involved.
 Recommend you just review it and to the Setup thing below.

+#### 2.1 Download the Setup et al

 Look at this url in a browser: https://github.com/hydra3333/vpy_slideshow
 Notice file `Setup.bat`